 Shantae nodded, still ill at ease, and checked the other door on her own initiative.
 She only found a short hallway running in parallel to he dining hall, with empty shelves running along its entire length.
 She then joined Doomguy in peering into the entrance hall.

 Which wasn't empty anymore, there were many zombies in black armor busy dragging those barrels of glowy green liquid towards the dining hall.
-Seeing the hero and his sidekick through the opening door, they scrambled for their weapons dropping the barrels, which splashed and sloshed.
+Seeing the hero and his sorta-squire through the opening door, they scrambled for their weapons dropping the barrels, which splashed and sloshed.
 One even fell to its side spilling its contents onto the bumpy cobblestone floor.

 Doomguy, against Shantae's expectations, backpedaled back into the dining hall rather than engaging the unexpecting enemies.
 She added two and two rather quickly:

 "Quite," her stoic companion affirmed.
 "They explode rather violently when hit.
 With larger blast radius than the rockets."